-Failure to participate in audit requirements may result in Fellows and Affiliate members being referred to the RANZCP Board and the relevant medical registration authority.
+Failure to participate in audit requirements may result in Trainees being referred to the RANZCP Board and the relevant medical registration authority.

 It should also be noted that mandatory reporting in now in place for both Australia and Aotearoa New Zealand.
 The College is required by law to report compliance with CPD requirements to the appropriate registration authority by 30 June each year.